 TGbd Editor:Please make the following changes in P61L25 in Section 32.3.7.3:

 wTSubfieldt is a windowing function.
 An example function, wTSubfieldt, is given in 17.3.2.5 (Mathematical conventions in the signal descriptions).
-TSubfield is TL-STF for L-STF, TL-LTF for L-LTF, TL-SIG for L-SIG, TNGV-SIG for NGV-SIG, TRNGV-SIG for RNGV-SIG, TNGV-STF for NGV-STF and TNGV-LTF for NGV-LTF.
-TSubfield is TSYM for Data. (#1658)
+TSubfield is TL-STF for L-STF, TL-LTF for L-LTF, TL-SIG for L-SIG, TRL-SIG for RL-SIG, TNGV-SIG for NGV-SIG, TRNGV-SIG for RNGV-SIG, TNGV-STF for NGV-STF and TNGV-LTF for NGV-LTF symbol and Midamble symbol, and TSYM for Data symbol. (#1658)

 Qk is the spatial mapping matrix for the subcarrier k.
 For pre-NGV modulated fields, Qk is a column vector with NTX elements with element iTX being e-j2πk∆FTCSiTX, where TCSiTX represents the cyclic shift for transmitter chain iTX whose values are given in Table 21-10 (Cyclic shift values for L-STF, L-LTF, L-SIG, and NGV-SIG fields of the PPDU).
-For NGV modulated fields, Qk is a matrix with NTX rows and NSTS columns. (#1771)
+For NGV modulated fields, Qk is a matrix with NTX rows and NSS columns. (#1771)

 TGbd Editor:Please make the following changes in P61L60 in Section 32.3.7.3:

 TCS, NGV(m) For pre-NGV modulated fields, TCS, NGVm=0.
-For NGV modulated fields, TCS, NGV(m) represents the cyclic shift per spatial stream, whose value is given in 21.3.8.3.2 (Cyclic shift for VHT modulated fields) for NSTS,total = 1 and 2, corresponding to NSS = 1 and 2 respectively. (#1816)
+For NGV modulated fields, TCS, NGV(m) represents the cyclic shift per spatial stream, whose value is given in 21.3.8.3.2 (Cyclic shift for VHT modulated fields), where the row for NSTS,total = 1 corresponds to NSS = 1 and the row for NSTS,total = 2 corresponds to NSS = 2, respectively. (#1816)